r-arvind/Mass-Mailer/README.md

 # Mass-Mailer
-A web based mass mailer using python(flask),html and sendgrid
+A Web based Mass mailer using Python(Flask), HTML/CSS and Sendgrid

-Unfortunately, due to some circumstances, my API key for sending mail is no longer valid.
-Will update this code soon.
+Requirements:
+1. A sendgrid account

+Procedure:

+Using your Sendgrid account, create an API key.
+Copy and paste it in the mail.py file.
+Run the app.py file and go to 127.0.0.1:5000 in your browser.

+Since it is a mass mailer, just separate the remail id of all the receivers with a comma(,) and hit submit.